No surprise that many of these baby girl names are drawn from nature. Others are borrowed from ancient goddesses or straight-up vocabulary words.

-Because Chloe means green shoot, it’s perfect for a daughter born in springtime.
+Because Chloe means young green shoot, it’s perfect for a daughter born in springtime.
 It’s also a mainstream favorite, recently in the Top Ten and in the Top 100 since 1998.

 A rising favorite, along with lots of other -ora choices, Cora belongs with spring girl names because it’s another name for the Greek goddess Persephone, who brings the seasons.

 In Greek mythology, Demeter is the counterpart to Ceres.
 Demeter is the mother of Persephone, who brings the seasons.
 (In Roman myth, her daughter is called Proserpina.)

 Birthstone for the month of May, every bit as glittering as Top 100 favorite Ruby.

 A Roman goddess of flowers, and a name that instantly brings to mind all things green and growing.

 The Italian word for jewel, Gemma makes this list because of Gemini – the Zodiac sign for those born between May 21st and June 20th, as spring turns to summer.
 Earlier in the season, the corresponding signs are Aries (the ram) and Taurus (the bull.)
 It’s a little bit of a stretch to take Gemma from Gemini, but it’s close.

 Hyacinth flowers are associated with spring.
 They’re popular decorations during Persian New Year festitivies, celebrated at the Spring Equinox.
 And TS Eliot’s The Waste Land refers to “the hyacinth girl” in springtime.